 Jadran Film made its first International venture in 1963 by offering film production services to an American partner for the “Lum and Abner” series.
 Continuous co-productions and partnership with foreign companies started strongly in early 60 s.
 After filming Orson Welles «The Trial», and several films for Dino de Laurentis, we also filmed with partners from France, Germany and Italy, and extended our partnership with US companies filming famous films like “Isidora Duncan” and “Fiddler on the Roof”.

 We succeeded in having foreign partners join our domestic projects, like “The Assassination in Sarajevo” with Franco Nero, and more others.

 In 1986 ABC produced with Jadran film the world s most expensive television project of the year, “War and Remembrance”, with a budget of over 100 million US Dollars.
-When the region fell into conflict during the 1990s Jadran Film struggeled to find foregin partners and productions.
-Now after surviving the war and privatezation scandals alongside the 2008 crash, Jadran Film is now ready to return to the international market.
+When the region fell into conflict during the 1990s Jadran Film struggled to find foreign partners and productions.
+Now after surviving the war and privatization scandals alongside the 2008 crash, Jadran Film is now ready to return to the international market.